yahavi/gradle-deploying-issue/README.md

 classpath(group: 'org.jfrog.buildinfo', name: 'build-info-extractor-gradle', version: '4.14.1')
 ```
 1. Run `./gradlew clean artifactoryPublish --console=verbose`
-1. See that only `shared-1.0.jar` is published.
+1. See that only `shared-1.0.jar` is published. `gradle-deploying-issue-1.0.jar` is not published.

 ## The 'problematic' commit
 Using the 'Searching for a Lion in the Desert' method,